vernonclarke/SPNfinal/README.md

   In addition, the first time the code is executed, it will install a Miniconda environment using the reticulate package in R:

-  The following steps 1-3 must be performed once
+  The following steps 1-3 must be performed once.

   1. **Open R gui**
   2. **Run this code once**